-The goal or our Los Angeles criminal defense law firm is to obtain the best possible outcome to your charges of child molestation, annoying a child, lewd acts with a minor or unlawful sexual intercourse with a minor.
-First, let’s examine the legal definition below.
+The goal or our Los Angeles criminal defense law firm is to obtain the best possible outcome to your charges of child molestation, annoying a child, lewd acts with a minor, unlawful sexual intercourse with a minor, or oral copulation with a minor.

 California Penal Code 647.6 – Annoying or Molesting a Child

 California Penal Code 647.6 criminalizes the act of “annoying or molesting” a child.
 Many people will associate the term “molesting” with physical sexual abuse.

 However, as used in this code section, the term is merely a synonym of “annoying.”
 In fact, no physical contact of any kind need occur for a person to be charged with this sex crime offense.

 Words alone may constitute annoyance or molestation.
 Indirect conduct of a sexual nature, such as masturbation, could also violate this code section if the conduct was intended to be observed by a child or group of children.